taylor-regier/cosc310-project/README.md

 ## Purpose
 - The purpose of this project was for COSC 310 "Software Engineering".
 - We created a chatbot that can answer some questions about Elon Musk.
-- We did not use any NLP libraries but we used a chain of if else statements that when a word is recognized from a sentence it will get the appropriate response from a 2D array.
+- We used a chain of if else statements that when a word is recognized from a sentence it will get the appropriate response from a 2D array.

 ---------------------------------------